rsb-23/vobject-poc/programmers-guide/source/index.rst

     3.0
     >>>

+Note two things when accessing the item's properties via the ``contents``
+dictionary: first, the dictionary is a collection is *lists*, so even singleton property values need to access the first list element, and second, the object in the list is a class that holds the actual value, accessed using the ``value`` attribute (there are other attributes of the value available from that class instance as well).

-or using their names to access them directly as attributes:
+Or using their names to access them directly as attributes:

 .. code-block:: python
     :linenos: